Joystream/founding-members/technical-help/README.md

 ```
 --telemetry-url "wss://telemetry.joystream.org/submit 0" --telemetry-url "wss://telemetry.polkadot.io/submit/ 0"
 ```
-Note that the latter (polkadot) is already on by default, but by adding just the first one (joystream) will override the settings and disable polkadots telemetry.
+Note that the latter (Polkadot) is already on by default, but by adding just the first one (Joystream) will override the settings and disable Polkadot's telemetry.

 If you are running as a service using [this example](https://github.com/Joystream/helpdesk/tree/master/roles/validators#example-as-root), your "new" `joystream-node.service` file would be: